Grand Theft Auto modding: Impact of the Hot Coffee mod

 Hot Coffee is a normally inaccessible mini-game in Grand Theft Auto: San Andreas.
 The mini-game portrays crudely animated sexual intercourse between the game's protagonist, Carl Johnson, and a chosen partner.
 After Patrick Wildenborg, a software engineer who also went by the alias "PatrickW", modified the game to make the mini-game accessible, Hot Coffee quickly gained notoriety worldwide, impacting consumer culture, politics and the video game industry as a whole.

 Rockstar initially blamed a "determined group of hackers" for hacking the base game and creating the mini-game from scratch.
 This claim was eventually refuted, as the mini-game's code and assets had been developed by Rockstar and were already present, unfinished and abandoned, on the game disc: the mod simply made the existing content available to players.
 Rockstar would go on to indicate that they expected the ESRB rating to remain unchanged, as they had no control over the modifications applied to the game post-release.
 However, the ESRB chose to have the rating changed to Adults Only, with the modding community taking the blame.
 The ESRB later called on the video game industry to "proactively protect their games from illegal modifications by third parties, particularly when they serve to undermine the accuracy of the rating".
 In his interview for CNET, David Kushner explained that some modders were "scared" that Rockstar would prevent modifications to their games after Hot Coffee, but noted that once the controversy had passed the outcome was of refined ESRB guidelines rather that increased regulation, and a renewed public appreciation for mature content in video games.
-Of the controversy and eventual fallout, Gamsutra wrote that "The treatment left many in the GTA mod community with mixed feelings".
+Of the controversy and eventual fallout, Gamasutra wrote that "The treatment left many in the GTA mod community with mixed feelings".

+Brazilian modifications

+In 2011, a 2009 online modification for San Andreas known as "GTA Torcidas" was criticized by the Brazilian media.
+In the game, player-controlled characters with clothes changed to real Soccer Clubs could attack rival fans in several different places while escaping from the police and other authorities, causing the official game to be banned in several cities such as Goiânia for being seen as "bad taste".
+When questioned about the content, the modification creators claimed they did not want to promote violence and that the "Mod" was made for entertainment purposes.
+However, organized Soccer groups and law experts rejected the idea, claiming it incited real crimes.

+The PlayStation 2 version of San Andreas was known for its various pirated modifications distributed in street sellers and informal businesses in several countries such as Brazil and later through emulation, many of them claiming as official maps or ports of games of the franchise, the most famous copies being Rio de Janeiro, Cidade de Deus and Tropa De Elite, many of them produced by the Brazilian website Geomatrix from Bomba Patch.